 Israel Gelfand Chair in mathematics

 Olivia Caramello is a mathematician working as Associate Professor at the Università degli Studi dell'Insubria in Como.
 Her research focuses on investigating the role of Grothendieck toposes as unifying spaces in Mathematics and Logic.

-Her main contribution has been the development of methods and techniques for transferring information between distinct mathematical theories by using toposes.
+The main contribution of Olivia Caramello has been the development of methods and techniques for transferring information between distinct mathematical theories by using toposes.

 After obtaining her Ph.D. in Mathematics at Trinity College – University of Cambridge (2009), she worked as a post-doctoral researcher in various renowned institutions, such as at the Centro di Ricerca Matematica Ennio De Giorgi of the Scuola Normale Superiore (Pisa), Jesus College – University of Cambridge, the Max Planck Institute for Mathematics (Bonn), the IHES and the Université de Paris VII.